sotiraslab/DynamicUNet/README.md

 The official repo for the manuscript "Dynamic U-Net: Adaptively Calibrate Features for Abdominal Multi-organ Segmentation".

-Please refer to nnUNet for this installation.
+Please refer to nnUNet for the installation.

 Citation
 =======